 16 Whoever invokes a blessing in the land will do so by the one true God; whoever takes an oath in the land will swear by the one true God.
 For the past troubles will be forgotten and hidden from my eyes.
 17 “See, I will create new heavens and a new earth.
 The former things will not be remembered, nor will they come to mind.
 18 But be glad and rejoice forever in what I will create, for I will create Jerusalem to be a delight and its people a joy.
 19 I will rejoice over Jerusalem and take delight in my people; the sound of weeping and of crying will be heard in it no more.
 20 “Never again will there be in it an infant who lives but a few days, or an old man who does not live out his years; the one who dies at a hundred will be thought a mere child; the one who fails to reacha hundred will be considered accursed.
 21 They will build houses and dwell in them; they will plant vineyards and eat their fruit.
 22 No longer will they build houses and others live in them, or plant and others eat.
 For as the days of a tree, so will be the days of my people; my chosen ones will long enjoy the work of their hands.
 23 They will not labor in vain, nor will they bear children doomed to misfortune; for they will be a people blessed by the Lord, they and their descendants with them.
 24 Before they call I will answer; while they are still speaking I will hear.
 25 The wolf and the lamb will feed together, and the lion will eat straw like the ox, and dust will be the serpent’s food.
 They will neither harm nor destroy on all my holy mountain,” says the Lord.

-A Preterist Commentary on Isaiah 65:25: People are often Represented by Animals in the Bible.
+A Covenant Eschatology Interpretation and Commentary of Isaiah 65:25: People are often Represented by Animals in the Bible.
 The Peace Between Animals in v.
 25 is Peace Between People.

 In Isaiah 65, Revelation 21 and Revelation 22, the Jerusalem that is on earth is described in a similar euphoric state to that of the Jerusalem that is in heaven mentioned in Hebrews 12:22 and Galatians 4:26.
 Hebrews 12:22 reads, “But you have come to Mount Zion, to the city of the living God, the heavenly Jerusalem.
 You have come to thousands upon thousands of angels in joyful assembly,” Galatians 4:26 also mentions a Jerusalem that is in heaven: “But the Jerusalem that is above is free, and she is our mother.”
-In Isaiah 65:16-25 hyperbole and metaphor are used to describe the peaceful bliss of post-exilic and post-war Jerusalem so as to depict the Jerusalem that is on earth as a dark shadow of the post-resurrection euphoria and glory of the Jerusalem that is in heaven.
-By drawing this analogy between the Jerusalem on earth and the Jerusalem in heaven, Isaiah describes the fulfillment of the Lord’s Prayer: “on earth as it is in heaven.”
+In Isaiah 65:16-25 I believe hyperbole and metaphor are used to describe the peaceful bliss of post-exilic and post-war Jerusalem so as to depict the Jerusalem that is on earth as a dark shadow of the post-resurrection euphoria and glory of the Jerusalem that is in heaven.
 See The Destruction of Heaven and Earth and the New Heaven and Earth Explained!

 Interested in THE PRETERIST VIEW OF ESCHATOLOGY, or are you a PRETERIST struggling with a prophecy or verse?
 It DID happen just like the Bible says!
 If you liked this essay, see PRETERIST BIBLE COMMENTARY for a detailed explanation of the FULFILLMENT OF ALL MAJOR END TIME PROPHECIES IN THE BIBLE.
 The more unbelievable the prophecy, the more amazing and miraculous the fulfillment!